Virginia-iGEM/igem-wikibrick/wiki/README.md

   - [npm](https://www.npmjs.com/)
   - [bower](https://bower.io/)

 Linked above are reccommended readings for understanding these things.
-Note that you do not need to follow all of these tutorials ot the end or read every article in detail; they are simply to give a general understanding of what each of these core components are and what they do.
+You do not need to follow all of these tutorials ot the end or read every article in detail; they are simply to give a general understanding of what each of these core components are and what they do.

 #### Development Build